 Noble Foundation Gallery

 The Sam Noble Gallery illustrates Oklahoma's early history, including its settlement and development as a state.
 Through artifacts, images and first-hand accounts of participants, visitors can relive the lives of those brave souls who settled our great plains and turned homesteads into farms and cities.
 It was their survival of and adaptation to the extremes of weather, economics and politics that enabled them to create this magnificent state.
-Topics covered include Land Run, Education, Farm & Ranch, Urban Development, Politics & Government, Law & Order, Pioneer Life, Cowboys, World War II/Pearl Harbor, and The Little Black Dress.
+Topics covered include Land Run, Education, Farm & Ranch, Urban Development, Politics & Government, Law & Order, Pioneer Life, Cowboys, World War II/Pearl Harbor, and the Century Chest.
 There is also a replica of a Sod House, 1930s House, and a 1950s pink kitchen.

 Oklahoma & The Day That Will Live In Infamy

 December 7 of 2011 was a pivotal anniversary.
 It was the 70th anniversary of when the United States entered into World War II with the simultaneous attacks on Wake Island, Guam, the Philippines, & Hawaii.

 Why is it a "pivotal" anniversary?
 This current generation will bridge the gap between the living veterans of these events and the literal memory of what happened to these men and women.
 Or...the literal memory of what they experienced.